kishanmadhesiya/bitly/README.md

 For more information on the API request and responses visit the [Bitly API docs](http://dev.bitly.com/api.html)

-### **** Important update from Version 4 onwards ****

-From version 4.0 of this library, the callback in methods have been removed and the library only provides promises for each method response.
-The library has also been re-written in ES2015/ES6.
-The transpiled version is only distributed via NPM, or can be created the command `npm run compile` if you fork the source.
-Finally support is no longer provided for `node < 0.12`.

 ## Installation

-To install via NPM type the following: `npm install bitly`
+To install via NPM type the following: `npm install @kishanmadhesiya/bitly`

-You can also install via git by cloning: `git clone https://github.com/tanepiper/node-bitly.git /path/to/bitly`
+You can also install via git by cloning: `git clone https://github.com/kishanmadhesiya/bitly.git /path/to/bitly`

 ## Usage